 During the probationary period, an employee may be rejected at any time by the appointing authority.
-Any employee rejected during the probationary period following a promotional appointment, shall be reinstated to the position from which he/she wasthey were promoted unless charges are filed and he/she isthey are discharged in the manner provided in the City Charter Article XXXII Section 9, Civil Service Ordinance and Civil Service Rules.
+Any employee rejected during the probationary period following a promotional appointment shall be reinstated to the position from which they were promoted unless charges are filed and they are discharged in the manner provided in the City Charter Article XXXII Section 9, Civil Service Ordinance and Civil Service Rules.